This article has links to products and services we recommend, which we may make a commission from.

 The waiter also presented three different local Portuguese olive oils for tasting, from extra-virgin to premium oils.
-Olive oil is omnipresent in Portuguese cuisine and was used generously in the meals from the appetizer to the desserts.
+Olive oil is omnipresent in Portuguese cuisine and was used generously in the meals from appetizers to desserts.

 Seasonal and Local Alentejo Starters